Janvry/Tutorials/README.md

 Contain source code, presentation and wiki for my tutorials.

-For more information visit the wiki (todo)
+For more information visit the wiki : https://github.com/Janvry/Tutorials/wiki